Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 This entry is great because it lets me sneak in three recommendations in one!

-Not Your Average Gun Girls is an entertaining, insightful, and informative weekly lifestyle podcast for ladies who love firearms.
+Not Your Average Gun Girls was an entertaining, insightful, and informative lifestyle podcast for ladies who love firearms.

-Along with their guests, the hosts discuss not just concealed carry and self-defense, but also style, beauty trends, and lifestyle issues.
+Along with their guests, the hosts discuss concealed carry and self-defense, as well as style, beauty trends, and lifestyle issues.
 They also go into social issues, both firearms-related and not.

 You can listen to episodes on most podcast apps, including Apple Podcasts, Google Podcasts, and Podcast Republic, or you can watch them on the Not Your Average Gun Girls YouTube channel.

-On top of the podcast, each of the hosts is also doing great things for women in firearms outside of the podcast.
+On top of the podcast, each of the hosts is also very involved with the female firearms community.

 That’s why it’s one of our Favorite Female-Friendly Firearms Brands!

-As for Emily Valentine, she’s the mind behind Style Me Tactical, which is basically the blog version of the Not Your Average Gun Girls podcast.
-She has plenty of posts about preparedness, firearms, and concealed carry outfits that are stylish and functional, but also a ton about beauty, wellness, and outfits that are just plain stylish.
+As for Emily Valentine, she’s the mind behind Style Me Tactical — basically the blog version of the Not Your Average Gun Girls podcast.

 8. DIVA Women Outdoors Worldwide